Simulations and theory of power spectral density functions for time dependent and anharmonic Langevin oscillators

 \subsection{Numerical implementation of the thermal environment}

 To solve for the motion, we used the fourth order Runge-Kutta method \cite{press2007numerical} with an adaptive time step, RKQS in Ref. \cite{press2007numerical}.
+We tried other numerical solvers like the RK2 method or Euler algorithm but they were slower or were less accurate for the same step size.
 All the simulations have the form of Eq. \ref{eq1}.
 Both the first and the second term are in the acceleration calculator of the RKQS integrator, however the thermalization term $F_{th}$ is a stochastic term and isn't directly expressible as an acceleration.
 So, in order to simulate the effect of the $F_{th}$ term, we adjust the velocity $v$ after each time step $dt$ as follows.

 where the second term $\delta v$ is a random number that follows a Gaussian distribution.
 This $\delta v$ represents the effect of the random forces from the environment.
 These thermal kicks should lead to a Maxwell-Boltzmann distribution in the velocity at long times when the other forces are time independent.